timohe/ethTicTacToe/README.md

 `$ npm install -g remixd`
 `$ e.g. remixd -s ~/Documents/gitkrakenRepo/ethTicTacToe and click the link button in remix.`

-2. click on the connect button with remix
+2. click on the connect button in remix

-## To do
-+ Say who is the winner in the text above the board
-+ Tictactoe as square

-Done:
-+ Balance in separate window and gets refreshed
-+ Contract owner can get money left in the contract
-+ Game over so you cant continue playing

-## Things that could be improved
+## Things that could be improved in future
-+ Once you hosted, you cannot get your money back. (this is the business model).
 + use save math to increase security
 + Make it possible that one address can host multiple games
 + Variable pot amount
++ bet on games from others

 ## Important commands
 `web3.fromWei(eth.getBalance(eth.accounts[1]), "ether")`